dchevell/sourcepy/README.md

 `.zprofile` or `.bash_profile`.
 If you'd prefer to clone this folder to a different location you can, however a `~/.sourcepy` folder will still be created to generate module stubs when sourcing python files.

+Sourcepy is not a normal package that is installed into a specific environment.
+It has no dependencies and can be run by any Python 3.8+ interpreter, so a more typical use case is to simply `source` files no matter which environment or virtualenv is active at the time.
+Sourced files will always call back to the interpreter that originally sourced them, so you can use it in an environment agnostic way.

 ## More examples